What every parent should know about Crying It Out

 has a positive effect on mom as much as it

-has on the child.
+has on her baby.

-However, no need to judge
+Of course, no need to judge

 any parent who takes the well-considered